MachinisteWeb/node-atlas/README.en.md

 		∞
 ```

-#### changeVariations ####
+### changeVariations Hook ###

-In order to intercept variations, you could use common controller for all the website page and/or also a specific controller per page.
+In order to intercept variations, you could use the common controller for all the website page and/or also a specific controller per page.

-`changeVariations(next, locals, request, response)` is a function to `exports` and provide :
+`changeVariations(next, locals, request, response)` is a function to `exports` and provide:

 - `NA` object as `this`.
-- A callback function `next()` in first parameter.
+- A callback function `next()` in first argument.
-- An object `locals` in second parameter with the `locals.common` for common variations and the `locals.specific` for specific vatiations.
+- An object `locals` in second argument with the `locals.common` for common variations and the `locals.specific` for specific vatiations.
-- The `request` object in third parameter for this page.
+- The `request` object in third argument for this page.
-- The `response` object in fourth parameter for this page.
+- The `response` object in fourth argument for this page.

 This is an example using the two hooks, the common in first and after the specific: